 - Mars exploration

-- Research of recent Nobel prize winners (2005 to present)
+- research of recent Nobel prize winners (1995 to present)

-Note that many of these possible topics are extremely broad, and would have to be narrowed down in order to prepare a presentation of appropriate scope and duration.
+Note that many of these possible topics are extremely broad, and would have to be narrowed down by the student in order to prepare a 30 minute presentation.
 Furthermore, students are strongly encouraged to come up with entirely different topics based on their own interests.

-The participation mark will be determined based on the individual’s degree of involvement in asking questions and providing constructive feedback for the other presenters.
-If you miss any of the days of presentation due to illness or compassionate reasons, you need to provide the faculty advisor with a waiver slip to avoid significantly impacting your participation mark.
+The participation mark will be determined based on the individual’s degree of involvement in asking questions and providing useful constructive feedback for the other presenters.
+If you miss any of the days of presentations due to illness or compassionate reasons, you need to provide the

-If you find yourself unable to meet an in-course requirement because of illness of compassionate reasons, please advise the course instructor via email, with your name, ID#, as soon as possible.
-See the academic calendar for information on regulations and procedures for academic consideration.
+If you find yourself unable to meet an in-course requirement because of illness or compassionate reasons, please advise the course instructor in writing, with your name, id#, and e-mail contact.
+See the academic calendar for information on regulations and procedures for academic

 The Academic Misconduct Policy is detailed in the Undergraduate Calendar: http://www.uoguelph.ca/registrar/calendars/undergraduate/current/index.shtml